agatocherry/digital-garden-challenge/README.md

 My project for the Codédex challenge of the month a digital garden ! 🌿

-This is an ascii art digital garden, where you can navigate between the different plants : cherry blossom.
+This is an ascii art digital garden, where you can navigate between the different plants : cherry blossom, tulip, sunflower and rose 🌸🌷🌻🌹.